-I spent the last 20 years of my career (I know, I seem so young...HA) setting up and maintaining a distribution network for my family’s winery.
+Are you looking for wine or spirits distribution?
+Then let's start by saying that I spent the last 20 years of my career (I know, I seem so young...HA) setting up and maintaining an alcohol distribution network for my family’s winery.
 I founded LibDib based on two main experiences:

 - My winery was too small in any one particular market to attract a solid distribution partner.